nextcloud/news/docs/developer/External-Api.md

     https://yourowncloud.com/index.php/apps/news/api/v2

-All defined routes in the Specification are appended to this url.
-To access the sync for instance you'd use the following url:
+Unless an absolute Url is specified, the relative Urls in the Specification are appended to this url.
+To access the route **/sync** for instance you'd use the following url:

     https://yourowncloud.com/index.php/apps/news/api/v2/sync